 What if an employee is not eligible or needs more time?

-If your employee does not yet meet the eligibility criteria, you and they can come to an agreement to take bereavement leave in advance.
-Alternatively, you can agree with the employee that they will take annual leave or leave without pay.
+If an employee does not yet meet the eligibility criteria, the employer and employee can come to an agreement to take bereavement leave in advance.
+Alternatively, the employer can agree with the employee that they will take annual leave or leave without pay.

 Understand your obligations with Peninsula